charsleyj/Spellbook/README.md

 ## Spells Data Format

 The data for the spells is in JSON in the below format.
-Below are descriptions for each of the required properties.
-There are also several additional properties which are currently not used:
+Below are descriptions for each of the required and optional properties, as well as several currently unused properties:

 ``` json
 {